There is no official definition of inclusive education in Sao Tome and Principe.

 - Reducing the limitations caused by a disability

-- Proving support for the inclusion of children in the school, the family and the society
+- Proving support for the inclusion of children in school, family and society

-- Providing adequate professional training for the integration in the workforce
+- Providing adequate professional training for integration in the workforce.

 The law also decrees that the State must promote, at the national level, actions aimed at the prevention, diagnosis and early treatment of a disability.

-According to UNICEF’s Sao Tome and Principe Country programme document for 2017-2021, children with special needs, especially those with mobility or hearing difficulties are very vulnerable to exclusion.
+According to UNICEF’s Sao Tome and Principe country programme document for 2017–21, children with special needs, especially those with mobility or hearing difficulties, are very vulnerable to exclusion.
 UNICEF reported in its programme document that 71.4% of children with severe mobility difficulties were not enrolled in education.
-UNICEF Sao Tome and Principe helped construct and equip specialised spaces for the education of children with visual and auditory disabilities who are integrated into two primary schools.
+UNICEF Sao Tome and Principe helped construct and equip specialized spaces for the education of children with visual and auditory disabilities who are integrated into two primary schools.

-According to UNICEF, while enrolment in primary school is high and inclusive and of boys and girls, access to preschool education is very low.
-There are concerns for the high dropout and repetition rates, especially among girls.
-UNICEF also reported that 87,5% of pregnant girls and young mothers dropped out of school in 2012, probably as the consequence of the lack of a gender-responsive education system as pregnant girls are often only allowed to attend evening sessions.
+According to UNICEF, while enrolment in primary school is high and inclusive of boys and girls, access to preschool education is very low.
+There are concerns over the high dropout and repetition rates, especially among girls.
+UNICEF also reported that 87.5% of pregnant girls and young mothers dropped out of school in 2012, probably as a consequence of the lack of a gender-responsive education system as pregnant girls are often only allowed to attend evening sessions.

-Since 2006 the Disciplinary Act prohibited pregnant girls in the third month of pregnancy from attending classes or school activities and mandated girls to attend night school until the end of their pregnancy.
-In 2020 with the support of the Global Partnership for Education the Disciplinary Act was removed.
-The removal of the Disciplinary Act prohibiting pregnant girls from attending school marks an important milestone in the protection of the right of education for girls in the country.
+Since 2006, the Disciplinary Act has prohibited pregnant girls in the third month of pregnancy from attending classes or school activities and mandated girls to attend night school until the end of their pregnancy.
+In 2020, with the support of the Global Partnership for Education, the Disciplinary Act was removed, marking an important milestone in the protection of the right of education for girls in the country.

-According to the Education Sectoral Plan 2012-2022, from a geographical point of view access to some locations in the interior of the country remains difficult which represents an obstacle to access to education for some students.
+According to the 2012–22 education sector plan, from a geographical point of view access to some locations in the interior of the country remains difficult, creating an obstacle to access to education for some students.
 The situation is less critical at the basic education level but is worrying in primary and secondary education.
 For instance, secondary education establishments are often located in the district capitals.
-Many students will have to travel long distances to access secondary education which leads to high dropouts and hinders education continuity for many learners in the country.
+Many students will have to travel long distances to access secondary education, a situation which leads to high dropout rates and hinders education continuity for many learners in the country.

-The Basic law of the educational system (2003), promotes the development of social action services using a positive discrimination criteria to provide economical support to the most deprived students.
+The 2003 Basic Law of the Education System promotes the development of social action services using positive discrimination criteria to provide economic support to the most deprived students.

-As reported in its 2017 Annual Report, in order to provide adolescents and youth with opportunities for their full intellectual and social development, UNICEF Sao Tome and Principe, in coordination with the Youth Institute, strengthened the Government’s capacity to provide non-formal education programmes through the 13 existing youth interaction centres.
-UNICEF Sao Tome and Principe and the Youth Institute, which manages the centres, agreed on an improvement action plan which included updating the existing infrastructures and equipment in 2017 and organising training sessions and other youth mobilisation activities in 2018.
+As reported in its 2017 annual report, in order to provide adolescents and youth with opportunities for their full intellectual and social development, UNICEF Sao Tome and Principe, in coordination with the Youth Institute, strengthened the government’s capacity to provide non-formal education programmes through the 13 existing youth interaction centres.
+UNICEF Sao Tome and Principe and the Youth Institute, which manages the centres, agreed on an improvement action plan which included updating the existing infrastructure and equipment in 2017 and organizing training sessions and other youth mobilization activities in 2018.

 The Ministry of Education and Higher Education of Sao Tome and Principe (MEES) is in charge of the planning, development and execution of education policies across the islands.

-UNICEF through the UNICEF’s Sao Tome and Principe Country programme document for 2017-2021, provides support to the MEES to ensure access to education for all learners.
+UNICEF, through its Sao Tome and Principe country programme document for 2017–21, provides support to the MEES to ensure access to education for all learners.

 Infrastructure and services

-Article 38 of the Basic law of the educational system (2003), decreed that school infrastructure most be flexible to support the different activities of the school and the community.
-The school network and dimension of school buildings must be adjusted to the needs and characteristics of the regions and localities, in order to ensure a balance in the number of students.
-The law also decrees that the needs of students with disabilities and special educational needs must be taking into account when designing a building and choosing the school’s equipment.
+Article 38 of the 2003 Basic Law of the Education System decreed that school infrastructure must be flexible to support the different activities of the school and the community.
+The school network and dimension of school buildings must be adjusted to the needs and characteristics of the regions and localities in order to ensure a balance in the number of students.
+The law also decrees that the needs of students with disabilities and special education needs must be taken into account when designing a building and choosing the school’s equipment.

-UNICEF reported in its 2017 Annual Report that it has supported the construction and equipment of specialised educational rooms for children with visual and auditory disabilities.
+UNICEF reported in its 2017 annual report that it has supported the construction and equipment of specialized education rooms for children with visual and auditory disabilities.

-Article 46 of the Basic law of the educational system (2003) refers to the development of the curricula.
-It states that the curriculum plans for basic education will include in al cycles an area of personal and social training which can include the one of the following components; ecological education, sexual education, family education, health education and civic services among others.
-Portuguese shall be mainstreamed in the curriculum at all education levels, to ensure that all students are able to understand and produce oral and written statements in Portuguese.
+Article 46 of the 2003 Basic Law of the Education System refers to the development of the curricula.
+It states that the curriculum plans for basic education will include in all cycles an area of personal and social training, which may include components such as ecological education, sexual education, family education, health education and civic services.
+Portuguese is to be mainstreamed in the curriculum at all education levels to ensure that all students are able to understand and produce oral and written statements in Portuguese.

-While there are no specific indicators to monitor inclusive education, UNICEF Sao Tome and Principe supported the National Institute of Statistics in the development of the National Statistics Strategy 2017–2021, outlining the main data collection exercises of the period as well as the management structures and partnerships.
-The strategy mentioned that a MICS will be conducted in 2019 and for which preparations began in 2017 with the signature of a memorandum of understanding between UNICEF Sao Tome and Principe and the National Institute of Statistics.
+While there are no specific indicators to monitor inclusive education, UNICEF Sao Tome and Principe supported the National Institute of Statistics in the development of the 2017–21 National Statistics Strategy, outlining the main data collection exercises of the period as well as management structures and partnerships.
+The strategy mentioned that a Multiple Indicator Cluster Survey would be conducted in 2019 for which preparations began in 2017 with the signature of a memorandum of understanding between UNICEF Sao Tome and Principe and the National Institute of Statistics.